 All of our services provide personalized exercise programs that include resistance training, cardio training, and mobility.
 You will also learn about the importance of functional movement and injury prevention and rehabilitation.

 Proper nutrition is essential to health and longevity.
 Did you know that changing your diet is one of the most important strategies for preventing diseases such as cardiovascular disease - the primary cause for death worldwide?
 (Shan et al., 2020).

 Learn the fundamentals about nutrition, why it's vital to get fitness results, how to set up a food log and log effectively, and small changes you can make that provide large benefit!

 All of our services provide access to a Nutritional Guide + Recipes and Food Logging instructions.
-In the Comprehensive Coaching Program, you also get a Grocery Checklist and a Weekly Meal Planner.
+In the Re-invent your Health-style Program, you also get a Grocery Checklist and a Weekly Meal Planner.